 As part of their clinical rotation, students present an interesting case they have seen in the ED.
 They are expected to discuss the clinical presentation, workup, diagnosis and management of the case.
 The case presentation sessions provide students with the opportunity to improve their teaching skills as well as learn to a greater depth about a subject.

-A student’s performance is directly assessed through the end of shift evaluation form.
+A student’s performance is directly assessed through the Students' Evaluation Form.
 By engaging the student and their supervising physician in a dynamic dialogue about their performance, this form provides a richer assessment experience for the students.
-Physicians evaluate students based on the following skills: history taking and physical exam, clinical reasoning, and professionalism.
+Physicians evaluate students based on the following skills: history taking and physical exam, clinical reasoning, presentation, follow-up, professionalism, and documentation.
 Introducing this form proved to be effective in terms of providing more accurate evaluations scores to students and having attendings discuss those scores so that students reflect on their performance and improve their critical thinking and clinical skills.

 Elective Rotations for AUB Medical Students